 When we opened our doors in 2001, we already had a top-notch physician and researcher in Arkana’s founder, Dr. Patrick Walker.
 Dr. Walker began reading renal biopsies in 1978.
 For the next 23 years, he worked in university settings where he read biopsies, did research, and taught.
 Following his desire to focus exclusively on kidney disease, he opened Nephropath and surrounded himself with physicians and staff who shared his vision.

 Research, education, and innovation are hardwired into Arkana’s culture.
 But what makes our practice indispensable to nephrologists around the US is the high level of interaction with the pathologists who read the biopsies.
 Today, just as we did on day one, the pathologist that reads your case is the pathologist that calls you to discuss the results.

-Over the last few years our curiosity, innovations and growing team of doctors — the finest and most concentrated in the field anywhere in the world — have all contributed to a constantly expanding practice.
-Today we provide renal pathology, serology, neuropathology, and molecular (genomic) services.
+Over the last few years, our curiosity, innovations, and growing team of doctors — the finest and most concentrated in the field anywhere in the world — have all contributed to a constantly expanding practice.
+Today we provide renal pathology, serology, neuropathology, biopharma services, and molecular (genomic) services.
 We’ve doubled down on our commitment to research and teaching.
-We’ve recently added a world-class zebrafish research lab.
 We are actively working toward the day that our research yields breakthroughs that make our services unnecessary.
-Eradicating rare and common diseases is the end game of all of our efforts, because patient health is foremost in our minds every day.
+Eradicating rare and common diseases is the end game of all of our efforts because patient health is foremost in our minds every day.